 Day 4: Explore Florence

 No rest for the wicked!
-I’ve done all of these things in one day, with the help of 7 espressos along the way:
+I’ve done all of these things in one day, with the help of 7 espressos along the way, but feel free to prioritize (I know you’re short on time but seeing less to experience each spot more slowly is great too):

 1. Uffizi Gallery Tour: Home to the world’s greatest collection of Italian Renaissance art, including masterpieces by Botticelli, Michelangelo, and Leonardo da Vinci.
-You MUST get a ticket and timeslot ahead of time.
+You MUST get a ticket with a timeslot ahead of time.

 2. Duomo – Cathedral of Santa Maria del Fiore: Florence’s most iconic landmark.
-While you can go in, the lines are insane, so just passing by it and having a coffee is fine.
+Just passing by it and having a coffee is fine, but you can also explore the entire complex with these skip-the-line tickets.

 3. Ponte Vecchio: The oldest bridge in Florence, known for its jewelry shops and picturesque views over the Arno River.